CasualCoder91/ConsoleMenu/README.md

 ## Getting Started

 Download the Project.
-Add all files except "Main.cpp" to your project.
+Add all files from the folder ConsoleMenu to your project.
 Add "#include "Menu.h"" at apropriate location.

 ## License